 - Check auto-renewal mentioned clearly on the pricing page.

-- Check user can cancel its plan at any time.
+- Check that the user can cancel their plan at any time.

-- Check user can purchase the plan successfully after the user cancels its plan.
+- Check that the user can purchase the plan successfully after the user cancels the plan.

-- Check if the user cancels its plan, don’t access the user pro feature until its plan expires.
+- Check if the user cancels the plan; don’t access the user pro feature until the plan expires.

 - Check if the user can not access the dashboard if the plan expires.

 These are some of the test cases that should be included in your test design.
 You can add validation for the text fields.
-You can also go for the validation for the automatic options detection.
+You can also go for validation for the automatic option detection.

 I can add even more to the above options, like checking each bank option and seeing if the gateway transfers the user to the respective website.
-Again for sandbox usage and with manual testing, this will take a lot of time.
+Again, this will take a lot of time for sandbox usage and manual testing.
 But these are pretty much simple enough test cases for the payment gateway.